XWangLabTHU/cfDNApipe/README.md

 ## Section 2: A Quick Tutorial for Analysis WGBS data

-&emsp;In this section, we will demonstrate how to perform a quick analysis for paired end WGBS data using the build-in pipeline.
+In this section, we will demonstrate how to perform a quick analysis for paired end WGBS data using the build-in pipeline.

 ### Section 2.1: Set Global Reference Configures

-&emsp;First, user must set some important configure, for example, which genome to be used, how many threads should be used and where to put the analysis results. cfDNApipe provide a configure function for user to set these parameters.
+First, user must set some important configure, for example, which genome to be used, how many threads should be used and where to put the analysis results. cfDNApipe provide a configure function for user to set these parameters.
 Below is an instance.

 ``` Python
 from cfDNApipe import *